Configuration and Discovery

 The PowerPack includes an example PowerShell credential that you can edit for your own use.

-NOTE: If you are using an SL1 system prior to version 11.1.0, the new user interface does not include the Duplicate option for sample credential(s).
+NOTE: If you are using a Skylar One system prior to version 11.1.0, the new user interface does not include the Duplicate option for sample credential(s).
 ScienceLogic recommends that you use the classic user interface and the Save As button to create new credentials from sample credential(s).
 This will prevent you from overwriting the sample credential(s).

 To configure a PowerShell credential to access an IBM MQ system: